Rider University editorial style guide

 Westminster Choir College

 - Whenever possible, avoid using acronyms for Westminster Choir College (WCC), particularly if the material will be distributed off campus.

-- When both Westminster College of the Arts and Westminster Choir College are being referenced, College of the Arts and Choir College on second reference should be used to avoid confusion.
+- When the College of Arts and Sciences and Westminster Choir College are being referenced, College of the Arts and Choir College on second reference should be used to avoid confusion.
 If only one of these entities is involved, it is acceptable to use Westminster on second reference: Westminster Choir College will hold a concert on May 12.
 The entire Westminster student body will perform.

 William M. Rue ’69 Auditorium